cartapisana/GettingCleaningData/CodeBook.md

 ### Data Set Information

-Data Set Information:

-The experiments were carried out with a group of 30 volunteers within an age bracket of 19-48 years.
-They performed a protocol of activities composed of six basic activities: three static postures (standing, sitting, lying) and three dynamic activities (walking, walking downstairs and walking upstairs).
+The researchers on the original project implemented the experiment with a group of 30 volunteers ("participants"), with an age bracket of 19-48 years old.
+Participants performed a protocol of activities composed of six basic activities: three static postures (standing, sitting, lying) and three dynamic activities (walking, walking downstairs and walking upstairs).
 The experiment also included postural transitions that occurred between the static postures.
 These are: stand-to-sit, sit-to-stand, sit-to-lie, lie-to-sit, stand-to-lie, and lie-to-stand.
-All the participants were wearing a smartphone (Samsung Galaxy S II) on the waist during the experiment execution.
-We captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz using the embedded accelerometer and gyroscope of the device.
-The experiments were video-recorded to label the data manually.
-The obtained dataset was randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.
+All the participants wore a smartphone (Samsung Galaxy S II) on the waist during the experiment execution.
+Researchers captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz using the embedded accelerometer and gyroscope of the device.
+Video recordings of the experiments allowed researchers to manually label the data.
+The resulting experimental data were randomly partitioned into two categories, with 70% of the participant observations selected for the training category of data sets and 30% for the test categoryt of data sets.

-The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
+The researchers pre-processed sensor signals (accelerometer and gyroscope) from participants by applying noise filters then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
-The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
+The gravitational force was assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of 561 features was obtained by calculating variables from the time and frequency domain.
-See 'features_info.txt' for more details.
+Details on this methodology have been provided in the "features_info.txt" file of the source data.

-This dataset is an updated version of the UCI Human Activity Recognition Using smartphones Dataset that can be found at: [Web Link]
+The source dataset used for the current analysis project consists of an updated version of the original UCI Human Activity Recognition Using Smartphones Dataset, which may be accessed at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-This version provides the original raw inertial signals from the smartphone sensors, instead of the ones pre-processed into windows which were provided in version 1.
-This change was done in order to be able to make online tests with the raw data.
-Moreover, the activity labels were updated in order to include postural transitions that were not part of the previous version of the dataset.
+The updated version used for the current analysis project provides the original raw inertial signals from the smartphone sensors, instead of the pre-processed values contained in the previous version (Version 1) of the data set.
+The researchers conducting the experimental study recognized that the original raw inertial signals would enable online tests with the raw data.
+The activity labels also have been updated in the version used for the current analysis project to include postural transitions, which were not in Version 1 of the data set.

-Attribute Information:

-The dataset is then divided in two parts and they can be used separately.
+The student-level data scientist conducting the current analysis project made multiple transformations to the updated ("pre-project") UCI HAR data set.
+The new variables, variable names, and variable labels produced during the current analysis ("post-project") have been listed separately below in this code book.

+### Attribute Note - Pre-Project (Source Data)

+The source data set used for the current project had been divided into two parts:

 1. Inertial sensor data
 - Raw triaxial signals from the accelerometer and gyroscope of all the trials with with participants.